Just how do you find medical writer jobs? There’s no easy answer, but these five tips will help you on your quest to find your ideal writing job.

-Search medical writer jobs on LinkedIn
+Search for medical writer jobs on LinkedIn

-Try and avoid the tactic many recruiters use – which is to add someone as a connection and post a job ad or request for work in the connection request message.
+Try and avoid the tactic many recruiters use – which is to add someone as a connection and post a job ad, or request for work in the connection request message.
 This is a legal form of spam in my book!

 Look for medical writer jobs with pharmaceutical companies

 Pharma companies outsource a lot of their health and medical writing work.
 And, these companies often have reasonable budgets and good processes.

 However, you have to be comfortable writing promotional health content.
 For some people, this type of medical writing job is an ethical barrier – though others wouldn’t bat an eyelid.